reez/BitcoinUI/README.md

 ## Requirements

-WalletUI currently requires minimum deployment targets of iOS 15.
+BitcoinUI currently requires minimum deployment targets of iOS 15.

 ## Installation

-You can add WalletUI to an Xcode project by adding it as a package dependency.
+You can add BitcoinUI to an Xcode project by adding it as a package dependency.

   1. From the **File** menu, select **Add Packages…**
-  2. Enter "https://github.com/reez/WalletUI" into the package repository URL text field
+  2. Enter "https://github.com/reez/BitcoinUI" into the package repository URL text field
   3. Depending on how your project is structured:
-      - If you have a single application target that needs access to the library, then add **WalletUI** directly to your application.
+      - If you have a single application target that needs access to the library, then add **BitcoinUI** directly to your application.
-      - If you want to use this library from multiple targets you must create a shared framework that depends on **WalletUI** and then depend on that framework in all of your targets.
+      - If you want to use this library from multiple targets you must create a shared framework that depends on **BitcoinUI** and then depend on that framework in all of your targets.